 Much has been written about online versus offline and the need for retailers and brands to evolve.
 Retail is becoming less about the transaction and more about education and awareness.
 Showrooming could have significant benefits.
 It will reduce the cost and size of bricks and mortar stores while it allows to online retailers the access to consumers.
 Online retailers who have experimented with launching a showroom type store have increased sales by up to 8%, while simultaneously increasing brand awareness and trust.

 Embracing showrooming can be a real differentiator, creating rich experiences guided by expert advisors on the shop floor who are able to effectively chaperon and educate consumers on the features and benefits of the products, thus creating a more compelling and personal customer experience.
-Brands who understand the value of their products being visible, touched and felt buy the customer will embrace this approach.
+Brands who understand the value of their products being visible, touched, felt or demonstrated will embrace this approach.

 Both retail and brands need to adapt to the changes consumers make that shape the multifaceted omni-channel purchasing decision process.
 The solution will be a unique collaboration between both brands and retailers who are able to look beyond their typical roles to see how they can work together to create a seamless and engaging customer journey, regardless of the channel through which they choose to buy.